-As District enrollment increases, and life-cycle replacement schedules narrow, the Board has provided more detail and direction to the Long Range Planning Committee with the following:
+As District enrollment increases, and life-cycle replacement schedules narrow, the Board has provided more detail and direction to the Long Range Planning Committee with the following guidelines:

-- Review the West Linn-Wilsonville School District Long Range Plan with a specific focus on determining the impact of Villebois growth and potential growth in the Stafford Basin area as well as "infill" development in West Linn and Wilsonville such as the Frog Pond development; - Develop a list of potential projects/capital items, which could be included in the next bond issue; - Develop possible strategies for a future bond issue; and - Re-calibrate student capacity at all schools.
+- Review the West Linn-Wilsonville School District Long Range Plan with a specific focus on determining the impact of Villebois growth, and potential growth in the Stafford Basin area; as well as "infill" development in West Linn and Wilsonville such as the Frog Pond development; - Develop a list of potential projects/capital items, which could be included in the next bond issue while considering alternative solutions in place of new construction or major renovation; - Develop possible strategies for a future bond issue; and - Re-calibrate student capacity at all schools.

-Throughout this study, interviews were held with District administration, principals, building administrators, classified employees, certified employees, the technology leaders, local city planners, and the District's land-use planner, architect, and mechanical/electrical engineer.
+Throughout this study, interviews were held with District administration, principals, building administrators, classified employees, certified employees, the technology leaders, local city planners, and the District's land-use planner, architect, project managers, structural engineer and mechanical/electrical engineer.